-Having trouble finding a reliable 5th grade science curriculum for your homeschool?
+Having trouble finding a reliable science curriculum for your homeschool?
 How about one that is not so pricey?
-My first year homeschooling, I went with a popular science curriculum and hated it.
-So, I researched online for another curriculum.
-I, then, found a great curriculum but it was just too expensive.

-- I am not a science teacher and have no idea what kids were learning in school these days.
+- I am not a science teacher and have no idea what topics kids were learning in school at their grade levels.

 - If something ever happens to me and my boys have to be put into the public school system again, then at least they will be up to date if not more on their learning.